MikhailRadusha/MikhailRadusha/README.md

 I am an individual validator and blockchain enthusiast.

-I have 2yrs experience in running a nodes and  currently validate Gravity Bridge, OmniFlix, Teritori, Jackal, Lambda, Konstellation, Nomic, Vidulum, BeeZee, Provenance, Meme,IDEP,Canto,GenesisL1, Pylons on mainnets and participate in many testnets for a different blockchains.
+I have 2yrs experience in running a nodes and  currently validate Near,Gravity Bridge, OmniFlix, Teritori, Jackal, Lambda, Konstellation, Nomic, Vidulum, BeeZee, Provenance, Meme,IDEP,Canto,GenesisL1, Pylons on mainnets and participate in many testnets for a different blockchains.

 I also run an IBC Relayer for Cosmos ecosystem.